fredkorts/trinidad-wiseman-homework/README.md

 # Trinidad Wiseman Homework

 A React single-page application bootstrapped with Vite and TypeScript.
-The project pairs Ant Design UI components with React Query-driven data fetching and includes tooling for unit tests, end-to-end tests, and linting.
+The project pairs Ant Design UI components with React Query-driven data fetching and includes tooling for unit tests and linting.

 ## Tech Stack